Charan-14/Adanced-lane-finder/projectWriteup.md

 The calculation of radius of curvature needs to be improved.
 I could use averaging of the lane pixel values

-Right time when slidewindow should be used to aid polynomial search and the right time to use previous best fit value still needs to found for the harder challenge video.
+Right time when sliding window should be used to aid polynomial search and the right time to use previous best fit value still needs to found for the harder challenge video.

 The sharpest curve at the end of the harder challenge video is what broke the algorithm the only solution which comes to mind is using a better perspective transform.